Alexander Memorial Baptist Church: Founding

-During the 1800s the far eastern section of Georgetown developed into a enclave for African Americans, although freedmen and slaves had lived throughout the area of what was then the City of Georgetown.
+During the 1800s the far eastern section of Georgetown developed into an enclave for African Americans, although freedmen and slaves had lived throughout the area of what was then the City of Georgetown.
 The 15-block enclave was known as Herring Hill, an area roughly bounded by P Street NW on the north, 29th Street NW on the west, M Street NW on the south, and Rock Creek Park on the east.
 The origin of the Herring Hill name was the fish once caught in Rock Creek that was a food supply for African American residents, who would eventually number around 1,000 families.

 In addition to homes and businesses primarily owned by African Americans, there were also black churches established in Herring Hill.
 These included Mount Zion United Methodist Church, founded in 1814; First Baptist Church, founded in 1862; Jerusalem Baptist Church, founded in 1870; and Epiphany Catholic Church, founded in 1923.
 Alexander Memorial Baptist Church was founded on July 26, 1908, by 84 members of First Baptist Church who left the latter due to their disapproval of a new pastor.
 The church was named after the founder of First Baptist Church, Reverend Sandy Alexander, a formerly enslaved person.

 The new congregation was organized by Reverend W. Bishop Carroll, pastor of Second Baptist Church, with assistance from Reverend W.B.
 Gibbons of Mount Carmel Baptist Church and Reverend Sheldon Miller of First Baptist Church of Brightwood.
 The congregation first met in the home of Mary Lee at 1002 26th Street NW and then moved to the Odd Fellows Hall at 28th Street and Dumbarton Street NW.